 #1 Make a List!

-Keep a grocery list on, or near, the pantry door.
+Keep a grocery list on your favorite phone, or tablet — or near, the pantry door.
 Make it a family rule that whenever someone notices something that’s almost gone, they need to add it to the list.
 This will help prevent those frantic, last-minute trips to the store when you realize you’re missing an ingredient for supper or for the cookies you’re baking with the kids.
 It also makes your regular shopping trips easier.
 You’re less likely to end up with an extra bottle of salsa when what you really needed was ketchup!

 #2 Use the Door